enthought/distributed-array-protocol/protocol.rst

 * Block, cyclic, and block-cyclic distributions for structured decomposition.

-* Padded block-distributed arrays, including boundary cells for physical boundary conditions, and communication buffers for storing and updating values in finite-differencing applications.
+* Padded block-distributed arrays, including boundary elements for physical boundary conditions, and communication buffers for storing and updating values in finite-differencing applications.